Logical qubits with erasure conversion using metastable neutral atoms: Results

 When erasures are detected in the preparation of the ancilla qubits, the affected logical blocks can be discarded instead of attempting to repair the errors.
 We demonstrate this using adaptive control over the atom trajectories to select two out of the four ancilla blocks without a detected erasure.
 We observe a modest improvement in the teleportation fidelity, from 0.771(9) to 0.802(8), with post-selection on both trivial syndrome values and the flag qubit.
-This limited gain reflects the fact that logical errors are primarily dominated by Pauli errors rather than erasures in our current system.
-However, the use of post-selected resource states is expected to yield significantly higher thresholds when erasure errors are dominant~\cite{bartolucci_fusion-based_2023, sahay_high-threshold_2023, paesani_high-threshold_2023}.
+This limited gain results from the fact that the distance-2 demonstration is primarily limited by Pauli errors instead of erasures.
+Although the improvement is therefore modest in the present system, postselected resource states are expected to yield significantly higher thresholds when erasure errors are dominant~\cite{bartolucci_fusion-based_2023, sahay_high-threshold_2023, paesani_high-threshold_2023}. \\